 The Air Travel Consumer Report is a monthly product of the Department of Transportation's Office of Aviation Enforcement and Proceedings (OAEP).
 The report is designed to assist consumers with information on the quality of services provided by the airlines.
-The most recent report was issued October 29, 2018.
+The most recent report was issued on December 14, 2018.

 Most Viewed Reports

 - Air Travel Consumer Report issued December 2018

 - Air Travel Consumer Report issued November 2018